johnrraymond/greatlibraryserver/readme.md

 Pronounced “Oh, cross Eff, cross Em,” the OxFxM model of requirements traceability is what this project uses for its main high level design and will include all of the great library.
 Operations are the highest level actions that users and AIs can take.
 Whereas the functionalities implement large swaths of these operations.
 The module level is the lowest level and is at the function or subroutine level of the code.

 As a good developer, ask yourself why am I writing this code if there is no functionality it supports?
-## Operations
-Welcome the high level operations that users can accomplish when using the software you are writing.
-These are the “Steve Jobs Level” concepts.
-These are what he worried about when he made his code.
-Is the user experience clean and consistent across all the operations the users partake in?
-At the highest level we do not worry about what functionalities are needed to implement, we simply assign them the functionalities needed to accomplish the goal and as we work through the operations we worry about the UX (user experience.)

 ## The Pitch
 We are pleased to introduce the next evolution of the written word.
 By blending artistic content, NFT’s, gaming and AI, we have leapt past the current saturated e-reader market and bring something new which marries the best of physical mediums with the ease of digital ones.